danemaison/portfolio_gatsby/src/content/portfolio/1_nba-legends/index.md

 live: https://google.com
 stack: jQuery | CSS3
 type: all frontend other
-description: A card matching game with a theme inspired by legendary NBA players
+description: A card matching game with a theme inspired by legendary NBA players.
 order: 2
 ---